 Process of Getting a Business Loan from a Commercial Bank

 The process of getting a business loan basically has the entrepreneur preparing a business plan and making an appointment with the commercial loan officer (at many smaller banks it will be the bank president).
 The loan officer spends a little time talking with the entrepreneur and looking over the plan to get an idea of the scope of the project, provide some initial feedback and see whether the project fits within their lending parameters.
 Many banks will have a list of industries they won’t lend to like startups, restaurants, trucking, etc. After the meeting, the loan officer will further review the plan to see if there are areas that need further development.
 The loan officer will have a good indication at this first meeting whether the bank will fund the project internally or need a loan guarantee from the SBA, but once the business plan is completed it will also need to be reviewed by the underwriter.
-The underwriting process evaluates the borrower’s credit, capacity and collateral in order to quantify the risk to the bank.
+The underwriting process evaluates the borrower’s credit, capacity to borrow and collateral in order to quantify the risk to the bank.
 After going through underwriting, the project goes in front of a loan committee to provide final approval or denial.